ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 ~~~~
 {: #fig-workflow-pull artwork-align="center" title="ALTO TIPS Workflow Supporting Client Pull"}

-For server push, the TIPS requires support of HTTP server push, a new feature in
+An alternate design would use server push, which is an HTTP feature not widely
-HTTP/2 and HTTP/3 that is not widely supported yet.
-A non-normative, unreviewed
+implemented.
+A non-normative description of this approach is in the appendix (
-specification for this mode is given in {{push}}.
+{{push}}).

 ## TIPS Management over a Single HTTP Connection {#single-http}